1and2papa/CTAssetsPickerController/README.md

 # CTAssetsPickerController

-CTAssetsPickerController v2 released!
-It has newly re-design delegate methods, fixed serveral issues and improved usability.
-Please see [What's new](#whats-new) for the details.

 ## Introduction

 CTAssetsPickerController is an iOS controller that allows picking multiple photos and videos from user's photo library.
 The usage and look-and-feel are just similar to UIImagePickerController.
 It uses **ARC**.
 Requires **AssetsLibrary** and **MediaPlayer** frameworks.